 - Highlight experiences and accomplishments

 While telling your story, make sure to spotlight your career’s key accomplishments, experiences, and successes.
 Whether it’s being promoted, solving a significant problem, or finishing an impressive project, make sure to mention it.
 Moreover, tie in your accomplishments with how they relate to the job and company.
 When explaining your achievements, focus on the elements that matter for the job you’re applying for.
-For example, if the role requires leadership skills, focus on how you led a team to finishing a big project.
+For example, if the role requires leadership skills, focus on how you led a team to finish a big project.
 As mentioned before, tailoring your answer is the key.

 - Practice your answer